acoli-repo/AURIS/guidelines/v.0.1-2023-05-16/information-status.md

-    > (16) If one takes a step back and looks at the rest of this week's music-group news, the situation looks bad for ugly, unpredictable rock 'n' roll: one of the most popular American rock bands of <u>the 90's.</u>
+    > (16) If one takes a step back and looks at the rest of this week's music-group news, the situation looks bad for ugly, unpredictable rock 'n' roll: one of the most popular American rock bands of <ins>the 90's.</ins>

 ### 5.2.4 UNIQUELY IDENTIFIABLE (`UNIQUE`)